 To carry out the right solution, we first needed to know exactly what was happening, how, why, and where.
 Over the past few years, MDIFW has been laying that groundwork, and as of 2020 we have successfully:

 Confirmed the correlation – Following reports of increased moose mortality throughout the 2000s, MDIFW moose biologists launched a GPS collar study to assess calf and cow moose survival throughout their core range from 2014 to 2020.
-The results were clear: winter tick loads significantly impact calf recruitment and cows’ reproductive success.
+The results were clear: winter tick loads significantly impact calf recruitment (the amount of calves living to be one year old) and cows’ reproductive success.

-Documented Infestations - Since then, the Department has kept track of instances where heavy tick infestations (40k to 60k ticks per moose) have led to high juvenile mortality and chronic loss of physical condition in adult cows, leading to reduced fecundity or birth of underweight calves.
+Documented Infestations - Since then, the Department has kept track of instances where heavy tick infestations (40k to 60k ticks per moose) have led to high juvenile mortality and chronic loss of physical condition in adult cows, leading to reduced fecundity (number of potential offspring over a lifetime) or birth of underweight calves.

+Moose research in other parts of North America shows that moose that live at low population densities have fewer ticks.
 To determine if moose density reduction can solve the winter tick problem in Maine, MDIFW is currently conducting a multi-phase adaptive management study.
-For the purpose of this study, which began in 2019 and is expected to run through at least 2024, a 2,000-acre management zone in northwestern part of the state (Zone 4) has been divided into two similarly sized sections.
+For the purpose of this study, which began in 2019 and is expected to run through at least 2025, a 2,000 square mile management zone in northwestern part of the state (Zone 4) has been divided into two similarly sized sections.

 In phase one, aerial helicopter surveys assessed current population size and composition.
 Sixty moose calves (30 in each section of the unit) were captured and fitted with GPS collars to monitor their survival.

-For phase two, MDIFW will propose to allow increased hunting in the western half in fall 2021 to reduce the moose population density.
-In the eastern half, moose permits will remain at normal levels.
+For phase two, MDIFW increased the number of cow hunting permits in the western half of zone 4 (6% of Maine's core moose range) in fall 2021 to reduce the moose population density.
+In the eastern half of zone 4 as well as all other zones open to moose hunting, moose permits will remain at normal levels.
 Biologists will collect several data points from all moose harvested in either subsection of Zone 4, including canine teeth (for aging), antler spreads, winter tick counts, corpora lutea, and carcass weights.
 In addition, biologists will continue aerial surveys and monitoring calves with GPS collars.

-If we do indeed find that an increased harvest leads to lower winter tick levels and healthier moose, that information may allow for increased permit allocations in other areas of the state.
+After five years of increased permits in the western half of zone 4 if we do indeed find that lower moose density leads to lower winter tick levels and healthier moose, that information may allow for increased permit allocations in other areas of the state.